AlexSim93/pull-request-analytics-action/README.md

 ## Metrics

-All metrics are presented in the form of tables, charts, and lists.
+All metrics are presented in the form of tables, charts, and lists ([Report example](https://github.com/AlexSim93/pull-request-analytics-action/issues/16)).
 Below, you can see an example of such data.

 ### Lead Time